Should You Send Your CV as a PDF or Doc File?

 Final note

 You may not have even thought about it, but the file format you choose can make all the difference to your application.
-If you send a CV that’s difficult to open or to read, recruiters may discard it before you even have a chance to prove yourself.
+If you send a resume that’s difficult to open or to read, recruiters may discard it before you even have a chance to prove yourself.

 Share via: